CodeCookbook/site/content/text/how-react-native-dies.md

 date = "2016-09-14T16:31:20-04:00"
 draft = false
-title = "How React Native Dies" description = "I really want react native to succeed, but there's a lot of hype around react native right now, and this hype can blind us to potentially deadly problems that react native faces as a technology.
-Pre-mortems are thought experiments designed to help us look past a project's hype and think carefully about what needs to change about a product so that it can be successful in the long run.
+title = "How React Native Dies" description = "Pre-mortems are thought experiments designed to help us look past a project's hype and think carefully about what needs to change about a product so that it can be successful in the long run.
 This article is a pre-mortem on React Native.
-It's an invitation to imagine how react native dies so that we can make sure that it lives in the long run." categories = ["rn-ux"] subscribecopy = "Recipes that help you put the 'Native' in 'React Native'"
+It's an invitation to imagine how react native dies so that we can make sure that it lives in the long run." categories = ["rn-ux"] subscribecopy = "Recipes that help you put the 'Native' in 'React Native'" image = "grave.jpg"
 +++

 ## by Chef Matt @ [Code Cookbook](http://codecookbook.co)